philipperemy/bitmex-liquidations/README.md

 # BitMEX Liquidation
 Minimal code to show how to receive the liquidations in realtime on Bitmex.
+It does work and does not hang randomly.

 <p align="center">
   <img src="banner.png" width="400">